saffetsiraz/Games/_pages/privacypolicy.md

 Consent: For personalized ads and analytics

-Legitimate interests: Improving our app and preventing fraud
+Legitimate interests: Improving our games and preventing fraud

 Legal obligation: When required by law

 <br>

 ## 4. U.S. State Privacy Rights
-If you are a resident of certain U.S. states, you may have additional rights under state laws, including but not limited to:
+Residents of certain U.S. states may have additional rights under state laws, including California, Virginia, Colorado, Connecticut, and Utah.
+These rights may include:

-California (CCPA/CPRA)

-Virginia (CDPA)

-Colorado (CPA)

-Connecticut (CTDPA)

-Utah (UCPA)

-Your rights may include:

 The right to know what personal data we collect and how we use it